 His first work, Le Petit Chaperon Rouge (Little Red Ridinghood), a piece for young audiences, was performed over 250 times in France and Europe and laid the foundation for a singular choreographic vision which favors the body – its states, its in/consistancies – in strong interaction with the elements of lighting and sound.
 Rotkäppchen, an adult version of the same murderous tale continued his exploration of the carnal interplay between eroticism and cruelty.
 This was followed by Kapput, a piece for four dancers that examined the notion of missteps and failure.

 Boys don’t cry, a masculin trio created in 2016 and presented at the Hivernales as part of the Avignon Festival, explores manhood with all its foibles, clichés and fragilities.
 Delving further into this theme, Huc created Gameboy the same year through workshops of improvisational research with a group of university students in Toulouse.
 The principles of this pedagogic project, participative and artistic, have been reproduced internationally with students, from other European countries.

-Sylvain Huc is supported by the network of Choreographic Development Centres, most notably in Strasbourg (Pôle Sud), Roubaix (Le Gymnase), Avignon (Les Hivernales) and Toulouse where he also receives support from the European network, DNA (Departures and Arrivals).
-Huc was recently selected to present his work as part of the 2019 Aerowaves Festival, which is part of this same network.
-In addition, Sylvain Huc will be associated artist at the CDCN of Roubaix (Le Gymnase) for a three-year period from 2020 to 2022.
+Sylvain Huc is supported by the network of Choreographic Development Centres, most notably in Roubaix (Le Gymnase), Toulouse (La Place de la Danse), Avignon (Les Hivernales) and Uzès (La Maison).
+Huc was recently selected to present his work as part of the European network Aerowaves Festival, 2019.
+Sylvain Huc will be associated artist at the CDCN of Roubaix (Le Gymnase) for a three-year period from 2020 to 2022.